 How To Protect Your Bones

-Osteoporosis: is a disease that damages the bones, weakens them and makes them brittle and breakable.
+Osteoporosis: Osteoporosis is a disease that damages the bones, weakens them and makes them brittle and breakable.
 There is a significant decrease in bone density, and this causes the bone to weaken and increases the risk of fractures.

 Physical activity: Any sort of workout along with correct nutrition helps in bone building as it makes the bone denser and stronger by putting a pressure on it.